jmazzi/bike/README.md

   pp bike.owner(bike_id)
 ```

-Create a new Person instance:
+Create a new Person instance

 ```ruby
   person = Person.new
 ```